Inverted-hypens/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More practice tasks on pointers arrays and strings of C
+More practice tasks on how to use pointers, arrays and strings in C programmig